Tarfiz/-DOSR/README.md

-# -DOSR
+# -DOSR Repository
-DOSR - DB2 Objects Space Reporter Tool for z/OS Ver.
+#  DOSR - DB2 Objects Space Reporter Tool for z/OS Ver.
 1.0.0

 Build an allocation report of DB2 Objects to control the growth of all DB2 Objects and signal critical situation to have a proactive approach avoiding disruption in a Customer service.